gbbirkisson/spis/README.md

 Some features worth mentioning:
 * Endless scrolling 📜
 * Mark favorites ❤️
+* Play slideshows 📽
-* Filter by year, month, favorites 🎚️
+* Filter by year, month, favorites, subdirectories 🎚️
+* Run custom scripts from UI 💻
 * Instantly load new files 📨
 * Is a progressive web app 📲